zzzprojects/learn-orm/tutorials/vb-net/regular-expressions.md

 Scarlett
 ```

-Let's consider another example, where we want to validate an email Ids.
+Let's consider another example where we want to validate an email Ids.

 ```csharp
 Private Function IsValidEmail(ByVal email As String) As Boolean